iamriajul/fastcsv-codegen/README.md

 ```kotlin
 val items = PostCsvCodegen.fromCsv(csvString)
 ```
 Yes!
 Deserializing is as simple as one line code!
+You don't write all those boilerplate codes!

 It currently support these data types
 ```kotlin